matchms/ms2deepscore/README.md

 for a more extensive fully-working example on test data.
 Alternatively there are some example scripts below.
 If you are not familiar with `matchms` yet, then we also recommand our [tutorial on how to get started using matchms](https://blog.esciencecenter.nl/build-your-own-mass-spectrometry-analysis-pipeline-in-python-using-matchms-part-i-d96c718c68ee).

-There are two different ways to use MS2DeepScore to compute spectral similarities.
-You can train a new model on a dataset of your choice.
-That, however, should preferentially contain a substantial amount of spectra to learn relevant features, say > 10,000 spectra of sufficiently diverse types.
-The second way is much simpler: Use a model that was pretrained on a large dataset.

-## 1) Use a pretrained model to compute spectral similarities
+## 1) Compute spectral similarities
 We provide a model which was trained on > 500,000 MS/MS combined spectra from [GNPS](https://gnps.ucsd.edu/), [Mona](https://mona.fiehnlab.ucdavis.edu/), MassBank and MSnLib.
 This model can be downloaded from [from zenodo here](https://zenodo.org/records/13897744).
 Only the ms2deepscore_model.pt is needed.
+The model works for spectra in both positive and negative ionization modes and even predictions across ionization modes can be made by this model.

-To then compute the similarities between spectra of your choice you can run the code below.
+To compute the similarities between spectra of your choice you can run the code below.
 There is a small example dataset available in the folder "./tests/resources/pesticides_processed.mgf".
 Alternatively you can of course use your own spectra, most common formats are supported, e.g. msp, mzml, mgf, mzxml, json, usi.
 ```python
 from matchms import calculate_scores
 from matchms.importing import load_spectra